carsonnguyen174/ME369P-Final-Project/README.md

           conda install conda-forge::pybullet

      - Linux:
-        -sudo pip3 install by bullet
+        - sudo pip3 install by bullet

 3) To install SpeechRecognition and its required dependencies:
     - Windows (non-x84):